Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 **Task:** I needed to demonstrate understanding of networking principles and strategies for developing meaningful relationships.

 **Action:** I engaged in module activities, learned how to approach professionals, and understood how to follow up after networking events.
 I created a professional LinkedIn profile to connect with peers.
+After the module, I updated my LinkedIn profile with a professional photo and summary, and sent connection requests to three CPUT ICT alumni with personalised messages referencing shared interests

 **Result:** I achieved 100/100, demonstrating a strong grasp of networking.
 I now understand that genuine relationships create lasting opportunities in my career.
+This wasn’t just about passing a quiz—it was my first step toward building a living network.
+I now see networking as an ongoing practice, not a one-time task.

+## 🧭 WORKPLACE ETIQUETTE

+### **Evidence**
+I completed the **Workplace Etiquette** module with a final mark of **100/100**.
+The module covered:
+- Workplace professionalism
+- Punctuality and attendance
+- Confidentiality
+- Handling difficult communications
+- Responsible device use

+### **Reflection (STAR Technique)**
+**S – Situation:**
+This module prepared me to handle real workplace scenarios with professionalism and respect.

+**T – Task:**
+I needed to apply workplace etiquette principles that support teamwork, respect, and efficiency.

+**A – Action:**
+I reflected on professional standards, learned how to manage time responsibly, and practiced professional behavior through realistic examples.

+**R – Result:**
+I achieved **100/100**, showing that I can maintain professionalism, integrity, and responsibility in any work environment.
+More importantly, I now see etiquette as daily practice of integrity—essential for earning trust in any ICT team.

+**Conclusion**
+This portfolio captures my journey from theory to professional readiness.
+I now enter the ICT job market not only with technical skills but with the communication clarity, interview confidence, networking mindset, and workplace integrity that employers value.
+I am ready to contribute meaningfully from day one.

+### **Key Takeaways**
+-  Effective communication builds trust and clarity.
+-  Preparation is the key to interview success.
+-  Networking creates career opportunities through genuine relationships.
+-  Workplace etiquette defines professional integrity.
+-  Reflection promotes growth and lifelong learning.